The impact of spurious imaginary phonon modes on thermal properties of Metal-organic Frameworks: Introduction

-To enable the industrial deployment of Metal-organic frameworks (MOFs)\cite{mof,mof1,mof2,mof3} in CO$_2$ adsorption-based nanotechnologies \cite{opendac,dac1,dac2}, heat-management costs during adsorbent regeneration must be considered alongside gas uptake performance \cite{Moosavi,hc1}.
-The specific heat capacity of such MOFs \cite{RUDTSCH200217} directly quantifies the energetic cost of adsorbent recovery in Temperature Swing Adsorption (TSA) processes \cite{tsa}.
 Accurately computationally predicting this property is therefore critical for realistic screening and design of promising MOFs.
 This task is complicated by the rich phonon landscape of MOFs\cite{softmodes}, originating from their hybrid organic-inorganic building blocks, flexible linkers, and large unit cells that host hundreds of vibrational modes.
 In particular, low-frequency soft phonons drive structural breathing and phase transitions \cite{breathing,Alhamami2014BreathingMOF,D3TA02214E,deform}, making phonon-quantized lattice vibrations \cite{phonons,Ziman2001} central to the thermodynamic stability and thermal properties of MOFs \cite{thermal}.

 Computationally, phonons are typically calculated within the harmonic approximation \cite{harmonic} after a tightly converged structural relaxation, ensuring that atomic forces are effectively zero.
 In principle, imaginary phonon modes signal true dynamical instabilities, where small atomic perturbations grow exponentially and drive the system toward a lower-energy structure\cite{imag1}.
 In practice, however, spurious imaginary modes are ubiquitous in MOFs, arising from numerical artifacts such as insufficient structural relaxation, inadequate supercell sizes in finite-difference calculations, and broken translational symmetry \cite{imag}.
 The unusually high density of soft vibrational modes in MOFs \cite{softmodes,accidentalmodes} further amplifies this sensitivity, making the appearance of spurious, imaginary modes dependent on the chosen convergence criteria.